viamrobotics/docs/docs/tutorials/try-viam.md

 _Try Viam_ is a way to try out the Viam platform without setting up any hardware yourself.
 You can take over a Viam Rover in our robotics lab for 15 minutes to play around!

-This tutorial will guide you through controlling a Viam rover.
+This tutorial will guide you through controlling a Viam Rover.
-The Viam rover is made up of a chassis with a Raspberry Pi single board computer, two motors, encoders, and a camera.
+The rental rover is made up of a chassis with a Raspberry Pi 4B single board computer, two motors, encoders, and a camera.
 The Try Viam area also has an overhead camera to provide a view of the rental rover, allowing you to view its movements in real time.

 ## Using the reservation system